-Careers With Wendy Morris Realty
+Careers With Morris & Co

 The real estate profession has expanded and offers one of the widest career selections in the business world today.
 Helping people buy and sell homes, office buildings, industrial property and corporation farmland, property management, land development, mortgage banking, urban planning, real estate counseling, appraisal and research are all aspects of a career in real estate.
-At Wendy Morris Realty we offer you the most chance to succeed in the Windermere & Dr Phillips Real Estate markets with our ultimate online Exposure.
+At Morris & Co we offer you the most chance to succeed in the Windermere & Dr Phillips Real Estate markets with our ultimate online Exposure.
 Leads Given , Highest Commission in the Industry and the lowest fees combine to make our firm the ultimate choice for your Career

 Advantages and Rewards of a Career in Real Estate